 - 480 hours of laboratories (for groups of 16)

-- 75 hours of design classes (for groups of 16)
+- 75 hours of project related classes (for groups of 16)

 The curriculum provides students with an extensive basic knowledge of geodesy and cartography, information technology and other interconnected branches of science, which give one flexibility when choosing a career path.
 The theoretical knowledge acquired by future alumni, as well practical skills will allow them to use modern geodetic, satellite, photogrammetrical and remote sensing measurement techniques, to program mobile and internet applications, and to apply scripting languages in practice, in particular with programs such as GIS.
 Python language will the basic scripting language of the course.
 The curriculum provides the acquisition of knowledge in the following areas (taking into account all items):

 - Information Technology (390 h)